 After an overwhelming adventure of this glorious monument to the Inca achievement, you will ride the return shuttle down to Machu Picchu Pueblo, where you will board the Vistadome train back to Cusco.
 Upon arrival at the Poroy station, which is located just outside of Cusco, you will be greeted by your driver and transferred to your accommodations within the city.
 Fall asleep dreaming of today's once in a lifetime experience!

-Today, you will be picked up at your hotel in Cusco and transferred to the airport.
+Today, you will be picked up at your hotel in Cusco (Peru) and transferred to the airport.
 (This service is on a private basis.)